apocalypticartcollective/eft/_posts/2025-04-09-Resistance-Epilogue.md

 This tension revealed itself in surprising ways in his relationships at the end: he was surprised to have experienced a kind of peace in the middle of profoundly uncomfortable circumstances.
 Much of this discomfort was caused by the increasing distance between the survivors.
 But some of the discomfort came by way of increased intimacy.
 He wasn't always comfortable around Brigid, but he had sought out her perspective more and more, even if it meant exposing himself to a passionate debate over one thing or another.

-He missed these arguments, because, while she may have challenged him endlessly, he also grew to believe that she *got him*, that she knew something about him that he himself didn't know so well, and that gave him a kind of peace at the end of the day.
-She seemed to believe that she had a claim on him, not merely to berate him for some past decision, but to insist on something better for the future, and even to insist on something better for himself.
+He missed the arguments, because, while she may have challenged him endlessly, he also grew to believe that she *saw him*, understood him, that she knew something about him that he himself maybe didn't know so well, and that gave him a kind of peace at the end of the day.
+She seemed to believe that she had some kind of claim on him, not only to berate him for some past decision, but to insist on something better for the future, even to insist on something better for himself.

 He would have been happy to explore the center of gravity that had begun to develop between them, where to be exposed was to be known.
 Time had run out on that connection, but he was glad that she, at least, was still able to respond to the pull she felt ... to the trees, and the ocean, in the North.